Elliott Forbes-Robinson: Racing career

 1972 SCCA ARRC National Championships E Production.
 Porsche 914.
 Results Pole position, Track record, Overall win by over 30 seconds.
 DQ'd in post-race inspection.

 1974 VW Gold Cup Super Vee championship.
 Seven victories and four finishes in fifth or better out of the 13 races he entered.

-He was the 1982 champion of the Trans-Am Series.
+Forbes-Robinson was the 1982 champion of the Trans-Am Series.

 Forbes-Robinson co-won the 1987 Grand Prix of Miami with Geoff Brabham.
 In 1988, he took over the driver's seat from car owner Rick Hendrick during the final NASCAR race at Riverside International Raceway.

-In the mid-1990s he competed in SCCA, IMSA’s GTU, the Pikes Peak International Hillclimb, and the World Sportscar Championship.
+In the mid-1990s, Forbes-Robinson competed in SCCA, IMSA’s GTU, the Pikes Peak International Hillclimb, and the World Sportscar Championship.

-In 1991 he drives with Robby and Johnny Unser the 24 Hours of Nürburgring for Porsche [911 Cup/ with Herbert Linge + Dr. K.R.Schuster].
+In 1991, Forbes-Robinson drove with Robby and Johnny Unser the 24 Hours of Nürburgring for Porsche [911 Cup/ with Herbert Linge + Dr. K.R.Schuster].

-In 1997 he won the overall win at the 24 Hours of Daytona.
+In 1997, Forbes-Robinson won the overall win at the 24 Hours of Daytona.

-In 1999 he repeated as the overall winner at the 24 Hours of Daytona.
+In 1999, Forbes-Robinson repeated as the overall winner at the 24 Hours of Daytona.
 He won the inaugural ALMS championship with teammate Butch Leitzinger for Dyson Racing.

-He won the SR Class at the 2000 24 Hours of Daytona, and finished fifth in the class’ points standings.
+Forbes-Robinson won the SR Class at the 2000 24 Hours of Daytona, and finished fifth in the class’ points standings.

-He finished seventh the 2001 SRP class points, with a second-place finish in eight starts.
+Forbes-Robinson finished seventh the 2001 SRP class points, with a second-place finish in eight starts.

-He had three SRP starts in 2002.
+Forbes-Robinson had three SRP starts in 2002.
 He finished third in his only SRP II start.

-He was the 2003 Rolex Vintage Enduro Car champion.
+Forbes-Robinson was the 2003 Rolex Vintage Enduro Car champion.

-He raced in The Rolex Series in 2004, and had eight Top-5 finishes in eleven races.
+Forbes-Robinson raced in The Rolex Series in 2004, and had eight Top-5 finishes in eleven races.
 He co-drove with Leitzinger.
 He raced in the No. 4 Pontiac-Crawford Daytona Prototype car for Howard-Boss Motorsports.

-He continued his relationship with Boss Motorsports co-driving with Leitzinger in 2005.
+Forbes-Robinson continued his relationship with Boss Motorsports co-driving with Leitzinger in 2005.
 The duo won at Mid-Ohio, and had second-place finishes at the 24 Hours of Daytona, Homestead, and Laguna Seca in seven races.
 They finished fifth in the final series points.

 Road racing career totals

-He has had 51 major victories in his thirty-year career.
-His victory co-driving with Butch Leitzinger at the 2004 Porsche 250 at Barber Motorsports Park gave him victories in 5 consecutive decades.
+Forbes-Robinson has had 51 major victories in his thirty-year career.
+His victory co-driving with Butch Leitzinger at the 2004 Porsche 250 at Barber Motorsports Park gave him victories in five consecutive decades.

 Awards

-He was inducted in the Motorsports Hall of Fame of America in 2006.
+Forbes-Robinson was inducted in the Motorsports Hall of Fame of America in 2006.